nick-prater/newstead-pre-school/content/policies/index.md

 We are required by law to have certain written policies.
 Others have been adopted where we feel they benefit the welfare of children by setting out clear guidance for staff, parents and carers.
 In developing our policies, we refer to the [Pre-School Learning Alliance](https://www.pre-school.org.uk/) book [Essential Policies & Procedures for the EYFS](https://shop.pre-school.org.uk/A081) as a starting point.

-Unless stated otherwise, all policies will be reviewed at least annually to ensure that they remain necessary, effective and relevant.
+Unless stated otherwise, all policies will be reviewed at least every two years to ensure that they remain necessary, effective and relevant.
 We welcome feedback on our polices and procedures from parents, carers and staff.

 [All policies](/policies/all_policies.html) are available to view on our web site, or in printed form in a folder at the pre-school.